ITU-BDSA2025-GROUP4/Chirp/docs/report.md

 # Design and Architecture of _Chirp!_

 ## Domain model

-The domain model consists of 4 concrete classes and an abstract class which stems from the .NET Identity library.

-Users on the *Chirp!* platform are represented with the **Author** class.
-A follow relationship between two users is represented using the **Follow** class.
-The **Cheep** class represents messages an **Author** can make.
-Finally, **Reply** is the class used for representing replies to messages.
+The domain model comprises four concrete classes and one abstract base class derived from the ASP.NET Core Identity library.
+On the *Chirp!* platform, users are represented by the `Author` class.
+Relationships where one `Author` follows another are represented by the `Follow` class.
+The `Cheep` class represents messages that an `Author` can make, while responses to those messages are modeled by the `Reply` class.

 ![bg right:50% 100%](./images/domain-model.svg)